owncloud/ios-app/KNOWN_ISSUES.md

 	- quick access to personal and other spaces
 	- integrate favorites as group
 	- [x] use for preferences and share extension

+- improved bookmark setup / editing
+	- browsing UI for ALL certificates stored in a bookmark's store, not just the primary certificate

 - account list
 	- allow grouping accounts (i.e. Home / Work)